joeltennant/joeltennant/README.md

 - 🌐 [Portfolio](https://joeltennant.github.io)

 ---
-*"Passionate about modernizing legacy systems, mentoring development teams, and building enterprise solutions that serve the public good."*
+*"Passionate about bringing structure to chaos, mentoring development teams, and building enterprise solutions that serve the public good."*